 An Installment Payment Contract may not be cancelled under any of the following 6 (six) circumstances:

-- The contract is for a Sewer SDC and the property has connected to the public improvement;
+1. The contract is for a sewer or water SDC and the property has connected to the public improvement;

 In accordance with Ordinance 166334, the City Auditor established fees and charges related to the cancellation of installment payment contracts.
 On the "Request to Cancel Installment Payment Contract" form, the total amount of the financing fee and cancellation charge is indicated.
 Payment of this amount must be received with the cancellation request.
 The amounts that may be charged are as follows: